digital-asset/daml/docs/source/concepts/time.rst

 Use the parameters ``min_ledger_time_rel`` and ``min_ledger_time_abs`` if you expect that command interpretation will take a considerate amount of time, such that by the time the resulting transaction is submitted to the ledger, its assigned ledger time is not valid anymore.
+Note that these parameters can only make sure that the transaction arrives roughly at ``rt_TX`` at the ledger.
+If a subsequent validation on the ledger takes longer than ``skew_max``, the transaction will still be rejected and you'll have to ask your ledger operator to increase the ``skew_max`` time model parameter.